ppy/osu-wiki/news/2024/2024-01-28-community-choice-2023-open.md

 Before we proceed, let's go through a few mapping trends from the past year:

-- A total of **17,342** difficulties were ranked across **4,665** mapsets in all game modes.
+- A total of **17,342** difficulties were ranked across **4,665** mapsets in all game modes, seeing roughly a **13%** drop from last year.
-- **8,917** osu! difficulties were blessed with nominations from 2 Beatmap Nominators.
+- **8,917** osu! difficulties were blessed with nominations from 2 Beatmap Nominators, with a **20%** decrease from 2022.
-- **3,345** osu!taiko difficulties successfully made it through their ranking journey.
+- **3,345** osu!taiko difficulties successfully made it through their ranking journey, returning a surprising increase of **23%** from last year.
-- **1,050** osu!catch difficulties were deemed worthy to receive permanent leaderboards.
+- **1,050** osu!catch difficulties were deemed worthy to receive permanent leaderboards, matched with a **26%** drop from 2022.
-- **4,030** osu!mania difficulties got recognised as enough high quality to have an everlasting place in the Ranked section.
+- **4,030** osu!mania difficulties got recognised as enough high quality to have an everlasting place in the Ranked section, with an astonishing increase of **34%** from last year to continue their upward trend!

 The overall pace with ranking maps may have slowed down a bit compared to the past few years, but it's still going strong and steady!